ettalily/pocket-crew/README.md

 ```

 ## Notes
-- Raylib 5.5 builds for Linux and Windows for x86_64 platforms are included in the ``./raylib`` directory along with their licenses.
+- Raylib 5.5 builds for Linux and Windows for x86_64 platforms are included in the ``./raylib`` directory along with the license.
 The raylib project can be found [here](https://github.com/raysan5/raylib).
 I am not involved with this project.